shipharbor/merry/README.md

 ### merry.parse.text(req, handler(err, text))
 Parse text in request body.
 Returns a string.
 You can alternativel use an alias of `merry.parse.string`.

+### gateway = merry.gateway(opts)
+Create a new gateway opts.
+By default includes all middleware exposed by `merry.middleware`.
+Takes the following opts:
+- __opts.middleware:__ Pass in an object containing additional middleware.
+- __opts.order:__ Specify the order in which the middleware must be applied.
+  Should be an array of strings.
+Defaults to whatever `Object.keys` returns.

+### routeHandler = gateway(opts)
+Create new routeHandler from a `gateway` instance. `opts` is configuration for the middleware that's used.

 ## Installation
 ```sh